nuclearcheesecake/lampstacks/README.md

 The process is mostly the same as for Ubuntu, but there are certain packages that would be different, as well as the process of installing them.
 The main packages would be:
 - httpd
-- SEARCH HOW YOU INSTALLED MSSQL
+- MSSQL Server for Linux
+- php
+- sqlcmd

 In the end, you want to run the following: